A paper shredder is the best tool for safely disposing of personal documents you don't want anyone else to see — especially not scammers.

 For about $100, this shredder features a great sheet capacity — a maximum of 15 pages in one pass — and a continuous run time of 20 minutes.
-It comes with a 6-gallon pull-out waste bin, which for a paper shredder of its size is more than sufficient.
-Additionally, this model features an auto-reverse mode that allows it to reduce paper jams by returning the paper back to you when it detects an overload or possible jam.
+It comes with a six-gallon pull-out waste bin, which for a paper shredder of its size is more than sufficient.
+Additionally, this model features an auto-reverse mode that reduces paper jams by returning the paper to you when it detects an overload or possible jam.

-Do note that some reviewers complain that the shredder is loud and that it works more slowly when confronted with thicker stacks of paper.
-This could become an inconvenience if you want to work at a fast pace.
+Do note that some reviewers complain that the shredder is loud and works more slowly when confronted with thicker stacks of paper.
+This could become an inconvenience if you want to shred lots of items quickly.